danikova/event-timer/README.md

 - [Announcement of results](https://danikova.github.io/event-horizon/?endDate=20231201T170000%2B01%3A00&digits=d%2Ch%2Cm%2Cs&title=Results+announced&imageId=0ypIMfs.jpg)
 - [Ski trip](https://danikova.github.io/event-horizon/?endDate=20240408T100000%2B01%3A00&digits=d%2Ch%2Cm%2Cs&title=Ski+trip+2024&imageId=rmfyUHg.jpg)

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or new features.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

-Enjoy using Event Horizon for all your countdown needs!